shanujaiswal/Practice_Project/Python/1) Python Notes.md

 ==> Types of Methods in Python

 1. Instance Methods
-   These methods work on instance variables (attributes) and require an instance of the class.
+   --> These methods work on instance variables (attributes) and require an instance of the class.
-   The first parameter of an instance method is always self, which refers to the current object.
+   --> The first parameter of an instance method is always self, which refers to the current object.
-   These methods can access and modify instance attributes.
+   --> These methods can access and modify instance attributes.
 2. Class Methods
-   Defined using @classmethod decorator.
+   --> Defined using @classmethod decorator.
-   The first parameter is cls, which refers to the class itself.
+   --> The first parameter is cls, which refers to the class itself.
-   Can modify class attributes but not instance attributes directly.
+   --> Can modify class attributes but not instance attributes directly.
 3. Static Methods
-   Defined using @staticmethod decorator.
+   --> Defined using @staticmethod decorator.
+   --> Convert a function to be a static method
-   Do not require self or cls as the first parameter.
+   --> Do not require self or cls as the first parameter.
-   Act as regular functions inside the class but are logically related to the class.
+   --> Act as regular functions inside the class but are logically related to the class.
+   --> eg :
+   class Student:
+   @staticmethod # decorator
+   def college():
+   print("ABC College")

+--> Decorators -- It allow us to wrap another function in order to extend the behavior of the wrapped function ,without permanently modifying it

 ==> Special Methods (Dunder Methods)
 **init**() → Constructor method, initializes object attributes.